 4. Special formula:

 Special formulations are available for special medical purposes such as for premature babies, babies that suffer from severe cow’s milk protein allergies or maybe metabolic disorders.
-However, these infant formula products should be used only on the recommendation of a healthcare professional like your baby’s paediatrician.
+However, these infant formula products should be used only on the recommendation of a healthcare professional like your baby’s pediatrician.

 However, so many times our little ones struggle with more common tummy troubles such as colic, reflux, constipation, diarrhoea and for these conditions there are also infant formulas on the market that are specifically designed to address these problems, in my case i used Novalac as they have a whole selection of products for each of these problems.

 In addition, specialized formulas are available for premature Baby’s and babies who have specific medical conditions.
+By consulting your pediatrician, you’ll be able to ensure that you’re buying your child the best special formula milk for a baby 0 – 6 months old in South Africa.

 Why use formula instead of regular milk?